waqarabbas123/Clone-website/README.md

 #__simple Clone-website .
-This is my first clone website.
-This is the one page website .
-In this webiste i will use html and css only
+this is also clone website using html and css.